 And here's the handlebars folded:

-Moving on, the stem uses a traditional clamp folding mechanism at its base.
+Moving on, the stem uses a traditional clamp folding mechanism at the base.

 Pull the two levers open to loosen the collar and then pull it upwards to release the stem and collapse it over the deck.